 SPACE ART CREDITS:

-- NASA/JPL, Smithsonian, BBC, History Channel, Weather Channel, ABC Nightly News, CBS, NBC, CNN, NY Times, USA Today, National Geographic, Sky & Telescope, Astronomy, Scientific American, Nature, Time magazine, US News & World Report, space.com, and NASA’s Astronomy Picture of the Day.
+NASA/JPL, Smithsonian, BBC, History Channel, Weather Channel, ABC Nightly News, CBS, CNN, NY Times, USA Today, National Geographic, Sky & Telescope, Astronomy Magazine, Scientific American, Nature, TIME, US News & World Report, space.com, and NASA’s Astronomy Picture of the Day.
 His music has appeared in television and movie soundtracks including NBC’s “Aquarius”, the Hollywood film “Demolition”, and a few vintage B-movies!

-He is a Premier Smithsonian enrichment lecturer and Harvard Alumni Travels study leader.
-Past study tours include: Astronomy from the Chilean Andes, Astronomy of Hawaii, The Underwater Worlds of Tahiti and French Polynesia, Exploring the Amazon, African Safari, Discovering Alaska, Iceland – Land of Ice and Fire, Mysteries of Machu Picchu and Easter Island, Voyage to Antarctica, Inside the Russian Space Program–a journey to Kazakhstan for the launch of cosmonauts to the International Space Station, In The Footsteps of Galileo, Around the World by Private Jet, Iceland – Aurora Expedition, Exploring the Emerald British Isles, Treasures of Mystical India; & Astronomy in Arizona; Black Sea on the Island Sky; Baja California and the Sea of Cortez; Grand Tour of Australia & New Zealand; Regent Seven Seas, Crystal Cruise Lines, Silversea and THE WORLD voyages.
+Earth & Sky: Astronomy in the Chilean Andes; Astronomy of Hawaii; The Underwater Worlds of Tahiti and French Polynesia; Exploring the Amazon; African Safari; Discovering Alaska; Iceland – Land of Ice and Fire; Mysteries of Machu Picchu and Easter Island; Voyage to Antarctica; Inside the Russian Space Program–a journey to Kazakhstan for the launch of cosmonauts to the International Space Station; In The Footsteps of Galileo; Around the World by Private Jet; Exploring the Emerald British Isles; Treasures of Mystical India; & Astronomy in Arizona; Black Sea on the Island Sky; Baja California and the Sea of Cortez; Grand Tour of Australia & New Zealand; Regent Seven Seas, Crystal Cruise Lines, Silversea and THE WORLD voyages.